 DCIDE allows you to manage some D project(s): manage its files, compile using one button and run it.
 Also it helps you to create any type of project with a quick one-page wizard.

-There’s no installation program.
-Just unpack whole file and run DCIDE.exe file.
+There’s no installation.
+Just unpack whole file and launch the

-Project was created in .NET 3.0 Windows Forms.
-I learned how to deal with windows, WinForms controls, XML (without Linq or XDocument class then), managing files and configurations (both XML and .NET built-in Properties mechanism).
+Project was made with .NET 3.0 Windows Forms.
+I learned how to deal with .NET windows, WinForms controls, XML (without LINQ or XDocument class then), managing files and configurations (both XML and .NET built-in Properties mechanism).

-The worst part of programming was to make maintaining other windows (besides DCIDIE’s) like DCode instances (look: 4th screen above) because I had to import kernel DLLs.
-The other problem was evaluating commands to compiler by calling “cmd” (Command Line) process.
+The hardest part of programming was to make maintaining other windows (besides DCIDE’s) like instances of DCode editor (look: 4th screen above) because I had to import kernel DLLs.
+The other challenge was evaluating commands to compiler by calling “cmd” (Command Line) process.